 The parallel-compile utility function is used by raco make to compile a list of paths in parallel.
 The optional #:worker-count argument specifies the number of compile workers to spawn during parallel compilation.
 The callback, handler, is called with the symbol 'done as the handler-type argument for each successfully compiled file, 'output when a successful compilation produces stdout/stderr output, 'error when a compilation error has occured, or 'fatal-error when a unrecoverable error occurs.
 The other arguments give more information for each status update.
+The return value is (void) if it was successful, or #f if there was an error.

 '''

 (parallel-compile-files

 source-files

 #:worker-count 4

 #:handler (lambda (type work msg out err)

 (match type

-['done (when (verbose) (printf " Made \sim a \ )]
+['done (when (verbose) (printf " Made \sim a n" work))]

 ['output (printf " Output from: ~a\n~a~a" work out err)]

-[else (printf " Error compiling ~a\n~a\n~a"
+[else (printf " Error compiling ~a\n~a~a"

 work

 msg

 out

 err)])))

 (parallel-compile worker-count

 setup-fprintf

 append-error

 collects-tree) \rightarrow (void)

 worker-count : non-negative-integer?

 (-> ([stage string?] [format string?])

 setup-fprintf :

 ()

 #:rest (listof any/c) void)

 '''